Pushkin Goes to the Olympics

 We go on the inside.

-Because on the outside, you see perhaps that her knee extensor or quads seem weaker on one side than the other, but there's four quads, quadriceps, four muscles.
+Because on the outside, you see perhaps that her knee extents or knee or quads seem weaker on one side than the other, but there's four quads, quadriceps, four muscles.

-So this first step is an MRI scan.
+So, the first step is an MRI scan.
+And so

 with

-ways to connect them with an MRI machine, whether it be through an imaging center that we partner with, or we've even actually brought MRI mobile trucks to sites to make it.
+ways to connect them with an MRI machine, whether it be through an imaging center that they partner with, or we've even actually brought MRI mobile. trucks to sites to make it to each other.

-It's like the players run off the field and get an MRI and go back and keep playing.
+It's like the Braves run off the field and get an MRI and go back and keep playing?

 Yeah, kind of.